 Flexibility is the main thing you get with independent warranty plans.
 Many providers offer a better variety of coverage than Lincoln.
 However, the plans aren't designed with your Lincoln's unique needs in mind.
 If a non-covered repair happens to be discovered when you bring your car in, it’s usually cheaper to have an independent shop do the repair instead of the dealer.
 Also, you can add third-party extended coverage at almost any point in time – even after your factory warranty ends.

-Dealer Warranty Pros And Cons
+Lincoln Warranty Pros And Cons

 Before purchasing a Lincoln extended warranty from any source, we recommend weighing the pros and cons of a dealer warranty so you can compare them to third-party coverage.